MarineChap/Machine_Learning/Regression/Section 8 - Decision Tree Regression/README.md

 ## Dataset used

-Subject : Salary in function of the position in the company
+Subject : Predict a salary in function of the position in the company

 - independent variable :
   - Level or position in the company (1 to 10)